4ahsanul/Backoffice/README.md

 This repository is created to fulfill the Coding Test requirements for the position of Staff IT - Backend Engineer at RSU Ananda Purwokerto.

+**Notes:**
+Given my limited experience with JavaScript, it's possible that the current code structure may not fully align with established conventions for readability.
+Despite this, I aim to maintain a level of clarity in the code.
+I continue to familiarize myself with best practices, with a commitment to improving code readability in future iterations.

 ## Position

 **Position:** Staff IT - Backend Engineer